-- I. Concrete pipe shall conform to ASTM C-14, ASTM C-76 or ASTM C-655, latest revision thereof.
+- a.
+Pipe Pipe for storm sewer mains and catch basin leads shall be either concrete or PVC pipe. - i.
+Concrete Pipe - Concrete pipe shall conform to ASTM C-14, ASTM C-76 or ASTM C-655, latest revision thereof.
 Pipe shall be made with Type 50, sulphate resistant cement.
 Joints shall be synthetic rubber gaskets.
 Elliptical reinforcement is not acceptable unless specific approval is given by Engineering Services prior to manufacture of the pipe. - II.
 Where pipe diameters are 900mm or less, lifting holes are not permitted. - III.
 Where pipe diameters are greater than 900mm, lifting holes are optional, however, there may not be more than 2 lift holes in a length of pipe. - IV.
-Seal lift holes watertight after installation of pipe.

-ii.
-PVC (PSM Type) Pipe

-- I. Smooth wall PVC pipe products and fittings shall conform to Sections 4 and 5 of CSA Standard B182.2 for all basic material requirements, manufactured quality and dimensional tolerance. - II.
+Seal lift holes watertight after installation of pipe. - ii.
+PVC (PSM Type) Pipe - I. Smooth wall PVC pipe products and fittings shall conform to Sections 4 and 5 of CSA Standard B182.2 for all basic material requirements, manufactured quality and dimensional tolerance. - II.
 Materials used for pipe shall come from a single compound manufacturer and shall have a cell classification of 12454-B, 12454-C or 12364-C as defined in ASTM Standard D 1784.
 Materials used for moulded fittings shall come from a single compound manufacturer and shall have a classification of 12454-B, 12454-C or 13343-C as defined in ASTM Standard D 1784. - III.
 Notwithstanding the requirements of Section 4 of CSA Standard B182.2, compounds with different cell classifications than that noted above shall not be used without the prior approval of Engineering Services.